 It has been said that the cradle of Christ lies in the shadow of the cross.
 Jesus himself declared that the purpose of his coming was to “give his life as a ransom for many” (Matt.
-20:28).
+20:28, ESV).
 However, something like the reverse of that great statement is also true.
 The crucifixion of Christ only makes sense in the light of the cradle.

 Certainly, the crucifixion and resurrection of Jesus are among the centerpieces of the Christian faith.
 Nothing else in all of Christian theology is as close to the heart of the gospel than the death and resurrection of Christ.
 However, if one were to remove the Christmas story from the pages of Scripture, we would be left without a savior who can truly atone for our sins.